7Mountains/ga-hello-world/README.md

 ## Pull request action

-Adds pull request file changes as a comment to a new opened PR.
+Adds information to PRs both when openend and when reviewed.

 ### Rebuild after changing index.js before commit...
 ```